MichaelTen/Omnicosmic-Menu-GDScript/README.md

 The `MenuGen.gd` script — attached to **MainNode** — automatically generates and updates these nodes.
 Each one is assigned an owner so it appears in the Scene panel and is saved in your `.tscn` file.

+## 📜 License

+This sample code and assets are provided under the **MIT License**.
+You’re free to modify and use it in your own projects, commercial or non-commercial.

+Copyright © Michael Ten

+The code for Ultra Omnicosmic is released under the MIT License.
+However, "Ultra Omnicosmic"™ and its associated logos and branding are trademarks of Michael Ten.

+You are free to use and modify this code, but you may not use the "Ultra Omnicosmic" name or branding for derivative projects that are not part of the official Ultra Omnicosmic ecosystem.

+### Attribution

+All game art labeled with CC-BY-SA is licensed under the Creative Commons Attribution-ShareAlike License (CC-BY-SA).

+Acceptable attribution for Michael Ten’s CC-BY-SA art creations includes:
+- "by Michael Ten of [MichaelTen.com](https://MichaelTen.com)", or
+- "by Michael Ten of [UltraOmnicosmic.com](https://UltraOmnicosmic.com)"

+No additional permission is required provided the above attribution is included and the ShareAlike terms are followed.

+---

+## 💡 Credits

+Developed for demonstration and learning purposes in **Godot 4.5.1**.
+Assets and layout created as part of the **Ultra Omnicosmic** series of experiments.